-In connection with the initial public offering of A2 and pursuant to an escrow agreement dated June 8, 2015, an aggregate of 714,285 common shares were placed in escrow.
+In connection with the initial public offering of A2 and pursuant to an escrow agreement dated June 8, 2015, an aggregate of 714,285 Common Shares were placed in escrow.

-In connection with the Transaction and pursuant to an escrow agreement dated March 1, 2017, an additional 15,600,000 common shares of Medicenna were placed into escrow.
+In connection with the Qualifying Transaction and pursuant to an escrow agreement dated March 1, 2017, an additional 15,600,000 Common Shares were placed into escrow.